-X2 Multiplier for Class D 500 kHz Transmitters
+X2 Multiplier for Class D 137 and 500 kHz Transmitters

 Here's a circuit that allows one to drive a Class D push-pull amplifier with the output from a linear transmitter or transverter.
 It should be noted that this is only usable for frequency modulated modes such as RTTY, Pactor, Amtor, MFSK, Olivia, Domino, Throb, WSJT, WSPR etc. It can not be used with amplitude modulated signals such as PSK, BPSK, QPSK, WOLF etc.